shayanostovari/Jobinja-Crawler/README.md

 ## What Is This ?

-This is peice of code that crawl jobinja website and get the relevant advertisements informations .
+This is peice of code that crawl jobinja website and get the relevant advertisements informations and using multi thread feature .
 And archive data into the file.

 Also it take 2 things from user.